 Living in London is another useful website when choosing an area of London to live in, which gives advice on the character of each area of London.
 You may also wish to view the UpMyStreet website for information on the local neighbourhood in which you are considering living.

 If you wish to live outside of London and commute in via train, we would recommend visiting the ‘Commute From’ website, which allows you to search for areas to live based on length of commute, and then gives the average house price in each area, as well as details of local schools, crime rates, and links to local estate agents.

 Living in the suburbs

-Imperial offers a range of affordable furnished accommodation for staff to rent at the White City Campus.
-Staff accommodation is offered at a significant discount on market rents and are available for a 12-month tenancy.
+Imperial offers a range of affordable furnished accommodation for staff to rent.
+Accommodation is offered at a significant discount, up to 40% below the market rate and are available for a 12-month tenancy agreements.

 Shinfield Street offers nine furnished apartments which are available to rent as a double bedroom in a shared apartment.
 Rent also includes Council Tax and gas consumption.

 Eighty Eight Wood Lane is a 34-storey residential building offering 59 furnished studio, one-, two- and three-bedroom apartments.
 Apartments include premium furnishings, integrated appliances and plus a 24-hour concierge service.